chezzijr/practice-japanese-cli/README.md

 - `vocabulary`: Word storage with readings, meanings, and JLPT levels
 - `kanji`: Kanji characters with on/kun readings and Vietnamese readings
 - `grammar_points`: Grammar explanations and examples
-- `reviews`: FSRS state tracking for each card
+- `reviews`: FSRS state tracking for flashcard reviews
+- `review_history`: Complete flashcard review history for analytics
+- `mcq_reviews`: FSRS state tracking for MCQ reviews (independent scheduling)
+- `mcq_review_history`: MCQ review history with selected options and correctness
 - `progress`: User progress and statistics
-- `review_history`: Complete review history for analytics

 ### FSRS Algorithm
 This application uses FSRS (Free Spaced Repetition Scheduler), a modern alternative to the SM-2 algorithm used by Anki.
 FSRS: